Unemployment benefits - if you commute to/from Sweden

 If you become unemployed

 If you are fully unemployed, you must, on the first day of unemployment, notify the employment services of the country of residence.
 Furthermore, you have to apply for admission to an unemployment insurance fund in your country of residence.
 You need a certificate for your new unemployment insurance fund, which shows how much you have worked in the other country.
 It is called PD U1, and you get it from the unemployment insurance fund in the country of work.
-You can then apply for unemployment benefit in the country of residence.
-It is important that there is no break in your membership of an unemployment insurance fund, as you may risk losing your right to benefit.
+You can then apply for unemployment benefits in the country of residence.
+There must be no break in your membership of an unemployment insurance fund, as you may risk losing your right to benefit.

 For seconded personnel, special rules apply.
 Contact your unemployment fund for more information.

-In both Sweden and Denmark, you can take out optional income insurance, i.e. an insurance policy that pays the difference between the highest unemployment insurance level and a certain percentage (often 80 percent for a limited time) of your previous salary if you become unemployed.
-If you live in one country and your workplace is in another, you should keep your income insurance in your country of residence.
-If you move from one country to another, then remember that you have to take out a new income insurance in your new country of residence to be insured.
+In both Sweden and Denmark, you can take out optional income insurance, i.e. an insurance policy that pays the difference between the highest unemployment insurance level and a certain percentage (often 80 % for a limited time) of your previous salary if you become unemployed.
+If you live in one country and your workplace is in another, you should keep your income insurance in your country of residence and check if your income insurance is valid for commuting between countries.
+If you move from one country to another, then remember that you have to take out new income insurance in your new country of residence to be insured.